ensody/ReactiveState-Kotlin/README.md

     // instance passed in as `this`).
     // Note: In most cases you'll want to store the result in LiveData.
-    // This is only meant for actual events/navigation instead of state. val responses = thisWorkQueue<MainFragment>()
+    // This is only meant for actual events/navigation instead of state.
+    // XXX: You'll probably want to use an interface instead of MainFragment. val responses = thisWorkQueue<MainFragment>()

     fun someAction() {